-Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms.
+Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

-Adults and children over 12 years of age: The recommended dosage of Ibuprofen Tablets BP 400mg is 1200-1800 mg daily in divided doses.
+Adults and children over 12 years of age

+The recommended dosage of Axcel Ibuprofen Syrup is 1200-1800 mg daily in divided doses.
 Some patients can be maintained on 600-1200 mg daily.
-In severe or acute conditions, it can be advantageous to increase the dosage until the acute phase is brought under control, provided that the total daily dose does not exceed 2400 mg in divided doses.
+Total daily dose should not exceed 2400 mg.

+Children

-Children: The daily dosage of Ibuprofen Tablets BP 400mg is 20 mg/kg of body weight in divided doses.
+The daily dosage of Axcel Ibuprofen Syrup is 20 mg/kg of bodyweight in divided doses.
+This can be achieved as follows: